Be more. Do more.

 As indicated earlier, and subject to the necessary approvals, 2024 is the scheduled time for the opening of the new primary school and Parish facilities.
 Catholic Schools Parramatta Diocese’s enrolment policy continues to apply to all Catholic schools in Westmead.

-What do the changes mean for staff?
+What do the changes mean for school staff?

 As we work together to meet the increasing need for Catholic school places in Westmead, it is anticipated that there will be increased employment opportunities for teachers and support staff.
-Catholic Schools Parramatta Diocese is committed to fair and transparent processes as the Westmead Catholic Community grows and will keep staff informed.
+Catholic Schools Parramatta Diocese is committed to fair and transparent processes as the Westmead Catholic Community grows and we will keep staff informed.

 How will recreational facilities change for students?